AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/linkedin-integration.md

 **Tracking Lead Gen Forms in CRM or Marketo**

 Before the [!DNL Marketo Measure] and LinkedIn Lead Gen Forms Integration existed, it was common practice for customers to push their form submissions to a Marketo Program and/or CRM Campaign to track the forms and receive attribution on those activities.
 Once the Lead Gen Forms setting is enabled, we want to make sure those form submissions aren't double counted.
-Please check the following:
+Check the following:

 * "Enable Buyer Touchpoints" field on the CRM object is set to "None" or "Exclude All Campaign Members"
 * Update any related Marketo Program or Marketo Activity rules